adobe/helix-importer-ui/importer-guidelines.md

 ### Create a block

-One important step of the content migration is to transform some existing "components" into Helix blocks.
-While the Helix philosophy is to use the maximum of the standard Markdown semantic (text, title, images, links...), sometimes blocks are needed to combine of several of those default elements.
+One important step of the content migration is to transform some existing "components" into Franklin blocks.
+While the Franklin philosophy is to use the maximum of the standard Markdown semantic (text, title, images, links...), sometimes blocks are needed to combine of several of those default elements.

 In Word, a block is a table.
 To create a block during the import, you simply then need to create an HTML table.
 You can do that manually (create `<table>`, `tr`, `td`... elements) but a helper is provided.
 A block you will almost always need is a metadata table: